Will Apple Pay play in the UK today?

 This morning I took the train into Waterloo Station in central London.
 A smart-card ticketless system, Oyster, has been in place for years.
 But recently contactless card payments have been accepted by those little yellow readers.
 I took my Oyster card out of my wallet months ago and tap on the gates with a credit card.
 This morning, my wallet comes out of my pocket, I tap on the gate, I get to the train.
 The card didn’t come out of my wallet.
 No pressing of any buttons on any device.
 I don’t think it could get much easier.

-And, from today, that tap on the station ticket gates also donates a penny everyday to the Mayor’s Fund for London thanks to the Penny For London initiative.
+And, from today, that tap on the station ticket gates also donates a penny everyday to the Mayor’s Fund for London thanks to the Penny for London initiative.
 No change coming out of my pocket into a tin and I feel a little better doing it.

-On my way to the office I buy my breakfast, Porridge and a coffee if you’re interested, from one of the massive number of Pret A Manger stores in the city.
+On my way to the office I buy my breakfast, porridge and a coffee if you’re interested, from one of the massive number of Pret A Manger stores in the city.
 I order, my pots are in a bag and I tap my card.
 This time I do take it out of my wallet.
 No fiddling with change.

 My colleagues are not in the office at lunchtime so I go for a short walk.
 It was a very short walk because, today, the tourists seem to be crowding the streets around my office more than normal.
 I pop my head around Tesco’s front door and see the queue to pay is much shorter than normal at this time of day.
-A salad and spicy popcorn is paid for at the self-checkout with a tap of my wallet (again, I don’t even get the card out).
+A salad and spicy popcorn are paid for at the self-checkout with a tap of my wallet (again, I don’t even get the card out).
 The biggest hassle here is bagging my lunch.

 On the way home it’s tap in and tap out at the station.
 I’m going to the gym so I get off a stop earlier.
 Contactless payment on London’s transport system is really simple & adoption seems to be picking up.
 Because I’m writing this piece I logged on to the system’s website.
 I’ve registered my card so I can download my payment and journey history if I want to.
 I check the statement and I notice that there were two occasions recently when my tap on the reader didn’t register properly and I am charged a higher journey fee.
 I update the records and click ‘apply for refund’.
 I’ve never had a problem getting a refund in the past.
 I can also see that capping has been applied because the sum of the individual journeys was higher than the equivalent daily travel-card price.
 I don’t do anything for this to be applied.
 They also operate a weekly cap but I don’t seem to spend enough with them to hit that very often.